 He continued to impress his superiors with his tenacity and his take-no-nonsense attitude, and by World War II, it was Lt.
 Col. ” Chesty” Puller, Commander of the 1st Battalion, 7th Marines.
 His unit was tasked with making an amphibious assault near the Matanikau River on the sunny Pacific resort island of Guadalcanal and staking out a critical strategic Margarita stand.
 Two companies of the 1/7 hit the beaches, and almost immediately ran into a force of Japanese regular infantry much larger and more prepared than anything the Marines were expecting to face there.
 The invasion force was cut-off and surrounded by an enemy counter-attack, and Puller quickly realized that he had to get his men out of there before they were cut to pieces.
 Another group of Marines tried to break through the Japanese flank and reach the stranded men, but the enemy resistance was too strong and they were too well-fortified to be displaced.
 The commander of the operation told Puller that it was hopeless and that those Marines were lost.

-Puller, For his Actions, was Awarded the Bronze Star Medal
+Puller Was Awarded the Bronze Star Medal For His Actions

-For his Bravery, Puller was Awarded his Third Navy Cross
+Puller Was Awarded his Third Navy Cross For his Bravery

 During that same campaign, Puller would once again prove his courage by going above and beyond the call of duty.
 On the night of 24 October, 942, 700 men of the 1/7 were positioned in a thin, mile-long line, defending an American airfield that was critical for the success of the Guadalcanal operation.
 They suddenly came under an intense onslaught from the seasoned men of the Japanese 17th Army, who came charging full-speed at the U.S. positions.
 For over three hours in the middle of the night, Puller ran up and down the U.S. lines directing his men and giving orders to his company commanders.
 When the smoke cleared the next morning, the hard-fighting men of the 1st Marines had killed 1,400 of the enemy and captured seventeen trucks loaded with weapons while sustaining fewer than 70 casualties.